MolSSI/QCFractal/docs/source/user_guide/datasets/creating.rst

    b.
 If a record is not found, then a new record is created and attached to the dataset

-With no arguments, this will find/create and attach missing records for all entries and specifications, using the default tag and priority of the dataset (set when creating the dataset, or :ref:`modified after <dataset_modify_meta>`).
+With no arguments, this will find/create and attach missing records for all entries and specifications, using the default compute tag and priority of the dataset (set when creating the dataset, or :ref:`modified after <dataset_modify_meta>`).

-You may also submit only certain entries and specifications, or change the tag and priority of any newly-created records.
+You may also submit only certain entries and specifications, or change the compute tag and priority of any newly-created records.

 .. tab-set::